SynfiniDLT/daml-tokenization-toolkit/operations/README2.md

 ## Importing existing party or contract IDs

-Currently, there are no commands to allow for storing additional party or contract IDs in the `dops` cache e.g. if for referencing a party on another participant which belongs to a different organisation.
+Currently, there are no commands to allow for storing additional party or contract IDs in the `dops` cache.
+An example usecase would be to reference a party on a participant which belongs to a different organisation that you want to do a workflow with.
 The workaround for this is to manually edit the JSON files under the `.dops` directory.